tduyng/prettyoutput/README.md

 ## Features

-* Fast — 2–3x faster than `util.inspect`
+- Fast — 2–3x faster than `util.inspect`
-* Configurable — colors, depth, indentation, etc.
+- Configurable — colors, depth, indentation, etc.
-* Cross-platform — Node.js, Deno, Bun, and CLI
+- Cross-platform — Node.js, Deno, Bun, and CLI
-* ESM and CommonJS support
+- ESM and CommonJS support
-* TypeScript-first, with full type safety
+- TypeScript-first, with full type safety
-* Minimal dependencies (only `commander` for CLI)
+- Zero dependencies
-* Tested with high coverage
+- Tested with high coverage

 ---

 Let me know if you want a shorter or more opinionated tone (e.g., for dev-focused landing pages).

 ## Installation